 In 2007, a group of Gold Star Moms, spearheaded by Carol Roddy, whose son was killed in 2006, banded together to ask the American Gold Star Mothers (ASGM) National Office to grant us a charter to start a new chapter here in Maryland.
 Carol, with her husband Bob, provided leadership for the next few years, getting the chapter set up and incorporated, contacting potential members and acquiring 501(c)(3) status for the chapter.
 She served as President until her untimely passing in 2013.

-The Gold Star Mothers Maryland Chapter, Inc. is an organization comprised of mothers whose children died while in military service, or died as a result of that service, or are missing in action.
 Our mission is finding strength in the fellowship of other Gold Star Mothers who strive to keep the memory of our sons and daughters alive by working to help veterans, those currently serving in the military, their families and our community.
 As members of the National American Gold Star Mothers, Inc organization a 501 (c) 3 national nonprofit Veterans Service Organization, we are governed by our national organization’s constitution and bylaws; however, much of the service of our organization is done at the chapter level.
-The Gold Star Mothers Maryland Chapter has its own 501 (c) 3 tax exempt.
+The Gold Star Mothers Maryland Chapter is a non-profit 501 (c) 3 tax exempt organization.

 Our members volunteer many hours at the VA medical centers, Walter Reed National Military Medical Center Bethesda (WRNMMC), the USO, and several other veterans service and community organizations.
 Our Chapter frequently partners with other organizations that support our veterans and active duty service members and their families.
 We also actively participate as guests and speakers in many patriotic events in our communities throughout the year.
 In all of these activities, we heal together while helping others.

-Financial gifts from individuals and organizations to our Chapter are welcomed and are used to continue these activities to help defray the costs of running our small organization.
-Our major fundraising event is our annual Crab Feast and Bull Roast, usually held in September.
+Financial gifts from individuals and organizations to our Chapter are welcomed and are used to continue these activities and to help defray the minimal costs of running our small organization.
+Future plans for fundraisers are pending.
 Watch this site for more information or visit our Facebook page.

 For more information about donating to the Maryland Chapter of the Gold Star Mothers of America, please check our Donations page.